I do the job that most anchormans ought to be doing.

 Everything's a result of press release sent via fax or email.

-Everything is the daily soap opera, the narrative that's established by somebody every day, somewhere, White House, New York Times or what have you.
+Everything is the daily soap opera, the narrative that's established by somebody every day, somewhere, White House, New York Times, or what have you.

-And it's always struck me, and we just accept it because it's what it is, and there's no way to change it.
+And it's always struck me, and we just accept it because it's what it is and there's no way to change it.

-But we have the Republicans and the Democrats, and isn't it routine that on no matter what issue, no matter what piece of legislation is being debated, no matter what is being talked about, the media is always understandably, people accept it, is referred to as an obstacle for the Republicans.
+And isn't it routine that on no matter what issue, no matter what piece of legislation is being debated, no matter what is being talked about, the media is always, understandably, people accept it, is referred to as an obstacle for the Republicans.

 Everybody admits it.